louiejancevski/Kale-Community-Management/README.md

 ![](https://github.com/louiejancevski/Kale-Community-Management/blob/master/screenshots/delete-account.png)

-Also, if not route matches the one you're looking for, you get presented with a nice 404 page.
+Also, if not route matches the one you're looking for, you get presented with a really nice 404 page.

 ![](https://github.com/louiejancevski/Kale-Community-Management/blob/master/screenshots/404.png)